 During this simple act, cremated remains are scattered on a lawn in the Garden of Remembrance, directly behind the main crematorium building, from our special urn.
 You are welcome to come along to the scattering or, if you want to take part, our staff can show you how to operate the scattering urn.

 If you would like a minister of religion to be present, you should make these arrangements with the clergy in advance.
-Please note that memorials are not permitted in the Garden of Remembrance.
+Memorials are not permitted in the Garden of Remembrance.

 The Garden of Remembrance is located directly behind the main crematorium building and is accessible to everyone.

 To help keep the garden tidy, flowers, ornaments, bowls, toys or pictures are not allowed on or around the memorial stone books.
 Any items will be removed immediately.

 Separate from the main Garden of Remembrance, this area offers a peaceful and tranquil setting for relatives to visit.
 Cremated remains may also be scattered here.

 This area is special to many families.
 To help keep the garden tidy, flowers, ornaments, bowls, toys or pictures are not allowed on or around the memorial stone books.
 Any items will be removed immediately.